tyclintw/azure-content/articles/data-factory/data-factory-scheduling-and-execution.md

 ![Chaining activities in the same pipeline](./media/data-factory-scheduling-and-execution/chaining-one-pipeline.png)

 ### Ordered copy
 It is possible to run multiple copy operations one after another in a sequential/ordered manner.
-Say you have two copy activities in a pipeline: CopyActivity1 and CopyActivity with the following input data output datasets.
+Say you have two copy activities in a pipeline: CopyActivity1 and CopyActivity2 with the following input data output datasets.

 CopyActivity1:
 Input: Dataset1